danielostrow/Whispr/whispr/io/README.md

 # Input/Output (I/O)

-This directory handles data loading and saving.
+This module handles reading and writing files.

 ## Modules

-- **`loader.py`**: Contains functions for loading data, such as audio files or pre-processed feature files.
+- `loader.py`: Loads audio files from disk and converts them to a standard format for the pipeline.
-- **`writer.py`**: Contains functions for writing data, such as saving processed features or model outputs.
+- `writer.py`: Writes speaker-separated audio clips and metadata to the output directory.